 How do businesses benefit from it?

-If the most successful Live Stream in 2012 involved a multimillion-dollar investment from Red Bull, then the scenario in 2020 is presumably quite different.
+If the most successful Live Stream in 2012 involved a multimillion-dollar investment from Red Bull, then the scenario this year is presumably quite different.

 Currently, Live Streams are now far more organized and consolidated and represent important elements of any complete Digital Marketing strategy used by any major company today.